 Rivers always flow to the lowest point and are directed on their way by features or obstructions in the riverbed that impact the shape of the river and direction the river flows.
 The rocks in the riverbed are also shaped by the flow of water over their surface.
 They are worn and softened by the movement of water.
 Thus both the river and the rocks shape and are shaped by each other.

 Sometimes, when there are storms the water level rises and the current becomes stronger; other times, the water flow recedes and the river gently meanders along its way.

-As a counsellor, this metaphor represents to me the experience of being in a relationship, whether it be with a romantic partner, a business partner, or any other kind of relationship.
+As a professional, this metaphor represents to me the experience of being in a relationship, whether it be with a romantic partner, a business partner, or any other kind of relationship.
 The professional may direct the conversation; however, both are shaping and being shaped by each other in the process, neither one leaving the session without being transformed through the collaborative process.
-Crises, like storms, come and go and impact the client’s life, the counsellor’s life, and the life of the session.
+Crises, like storms, come and go and impact the client’s life, the professional’s life, and the life of the session.

 “No man ever steps in the same river twice, for it’s not the same river and he’s not the same man.” ~ Heraclitus

 Kimberley, British Columbia